ZyMa-1/Conways_game_of_life_widget/info/About.md

 render the widget and handle its geometry.
 The other important part of actually running the game is to be able to handle its turn cycle.
-It is achieved with connecting QTimer object to the engine's 'make_turn' method, so that after certain amount of time the game would invoke it to evolve the game to the next turn.
+It is achieved with connecting QTimer object to the engine's 'make_turn' method, so that after certain amount of time the game would invoke it and evolve the game to the next turn.
 Widget is responsible to handle some of engine's signals by connecting them to existing slots or creating specific handlers for them.
 Good example of such use is implementation of 'active cell' which acts like an extra method of input that user can use to modify the game's state.
-In order to handle edge cases to avoid the 'active cell' cursor to go off-field, '_handle_board_changes' method handles 'board_changed' signal of the engine to eliminate edge cases and prevent 'active cell' going off-board.
+In order to prevent edge cases where 'active cell' cursor can go off-field, '_handle_board_changes' method used to handle engine's 'board_changed' signal to prevent such  behavior.
 Other method of input handles mouse events and directly interacts with engine's methods to apply the changes the user intended to do.
-To wrap up widget is responsible to handle some of engine's signals, rendering of the game and keeping track of the turn cycle with a QTimer.
+To wrap up, widget is responsible to handle some of engine's signals, rendering of the game and keeping track of the turn cycle with a QTimer.

 Engine and Widget classes have implementation and conceptual similarities.